Menardi/site-manager/README.md

 The scripts do the following:

  - Create all the necessary config for the nginx site
- - Provides SFTP login with chroot-jailed users (that is, they can only see their home directory, where files are served from)
  - Set up LetsEncrypt with only modern ciphers
+ - (Optional) Provide SFTP login with chroot-jailed users (that is, they can only see their home directory, where files are served from)

 ## Usage
 Clone this repository onto your server, and run the scripts.
 Make sure that `nginx` is installed.
 If you want to use LetsEncrypt, you will also need to install [Certbot](https://certbot.eff.org/).